2013 Green Bay Packers season: Week 17: at Chicago Bears

 Early in the 3rd quarter, Devin Hester returned a punt 49 yards to the Packers 30 and Matt Forte scored on a 5-yard run to take a 14–13 lead.
 Four plays into Green Bay's next drive, James Starks scampered for a 41-yard gain and three plays after that Aaron Rodgers threw a 7-yard touchdown pass to Randall Cobb to retake the lead at 20–14.
 Chicago quickly answered with a 1-yard touchdown run by Matt Forte following a 67-yard pass to Alshon Jeffery.
 On the Packers' next possession, an 18-yard pass to Andrew Quarless was overruled to be an incomplete pass.
 Instant replay suggested there was insubstantial evidence to overturn the call, as the tip of the football disappeared between Quarless' forearms and the ground.
 Therefore, it remained an incomplete pass and the Packers had to punt.
 On the Bears' drive, Cutler completed a 33-yard pass to Matt Forte.
 On 3rd and goal, Cutler threw a 5-yard touchdown pass to Brandon Marshall to take a 28–20 lead at the start of the 4th quarter.
 However, Green Bay quickly struck back with a 6-yard touchdown run by Eddie Lacy to make it 27–28 with 11:38 remaining in the 4th quarter.
 After fair-catching a punt at the Green Bay 13 with 6:24 remaining, Green Bay steadily drove to the Chicago 48 in 14 plays, converting two 4th downs in the process.
 The Packers found themselves on 4th down & 8 with 43 seconds remaining.
 On the play, Aaron Rodgers side-stepped a 7-man blitz led by Bears defensive end Julius Peppers and threw a 48-yard touchdown to a wide open Randall Cobb to take a 33–28 lead with 38 seconds remaining.
 John Kuhn's cut-block on Peppers gave Rodgers enough room to move to his left and find Cobb.
 Green Bay failed on the two-point conversion, so Chicago attempted to make one more comeback.
 After Devin Hester's kickoff return and Martellus Bennett's 15-yard catch, the Bears were at the Green Bay 45-yard line with 24 seconds remaining.
 On 1st down, Morgan Burnett deflected a Hail Mary pass intended for Alshon Jeffery.
 On 2nd down, Brandon Marshall dropped Cutler's pass at the 27-yard line.
 On 3rd down with 10 seconds remaining, Cutler attempted another Hail Mary pass intended for Brandon Marshall, but it was intercepted by Sam Shields as time expired.
 With the 33–28 win, the Green Bay Packers (8-7-1) won their 3rd consecutive NFC North Championship and enter the 2013–14 NFC playoffs as the 4th seed.

 The Packers became the only NFC team that clinched their division in the previous season to do so again this season.
+The game was identified as one of the greatest sports moments in Wisconsin history.